Plandroid Help Documentation

 Moving a Label

 You can edit the text, font, or colour of any part's label in the design canvas either by double clicking on the label, or by selecting Edit Label from the part's context menu.
-The Design Options give you fine control over which labels are shown (e.g. only for drawn parts such as ducting, for all rigid parts, or only outlets).
+The Design Options give you control over which labels are shown (e.g. only for drawn parts such as ducting, for all rigid parts).
 If you require even finer control you can also set the display of each label individually with the context menu option Show Labels.
 You can choose to always show a label, to show it according to the Options settings you have specified (the default), or to hide it unless the part is selected (a part's label will always be shown when it is selected).

 A part's label text can also be customised by editing them directly in the Catalog, which will affect all instances of that part added to the design canvas.
+You can also customise the default display setting of each part in the Parts catalog with the catalog context menu option Show Label in Canvas.

 You Draw Some Parts Yourself